alowayed/coding-problems/bridge-building/README.md

 o o o o o
 ```

-In this example, a bridge builder may place their first piece, represented by the charectar 'B':
+A bridge builder may place their first piece, represented by the charectar 'B', randomly at 1:

 ```
 0 1 2 3 4